josephrexme/josephrex.me/_posts/2014-05-03-css-sanitation.md

   - nodejs
   - web
 ---
 I do a lot of back-end web development but front-end calls me a lot because of my passion for creativity.
-I&#8217;ve had to consider CSS files on various projects I&#8217;ve worked on.
+I've had to consider CSS files on various projects I've worked on.
 Some as front-end designer, some as back-end.
-On a project I&#8217;m working on, we&#8217;ve had various hands in the stylesheets and it has caused a lot of irrelevant rules in the CSS.
+On a project I'm working on, we've had various hands in the stylesheets and it has caused a lot of irrelevant rules in the CSS.
 Some global classes are not really been put to use and the CSS already contains over 6,500 lines of code already.
+Also, the fact that multiple frameworks are used on the present project, it lands us in a larger number of selectors.

 To clean up my unused rules I have picked on the following: